Rohit-Kundu/Cervical-Cancer-CNN-GA/README.md

 +-- utils.py

 ```
 Form the csv file for the feature set such that the labels of the corresponding samples are integer values present in the last column of the csv file.
-Then, to run the Genetic Algorithm for the optimal feature subset selection run the following:
+The feature set (GoogLeNet+ResNet-18) obtained from the Mendeley LBC dataset has been provided in this repository, for example.
+To run the Genetic Algorithm for the optimal feature subset selection run the following:

-`python GA.py --csv_name feature_set.csv`
+`python GA.py --csv_name mendeley_features.csv --csv_header yes`

+If your csv file does not contain headers, just set `--csv_header` to `no`, or just remove the field (since `default='no'` has been set in the code).